jtimon/lightning/doc/PLUGINS.md

      payment).
    - `forward_amount` is the amount we should be forwarding to the next hop, and should match the incoming funds in case we are the recipient.
-   - `outgoing_ctlv_value` determines what the CLTV value for the HTLC that we forward to the next hop should be.
+   - `outgoing_cltv_value` determines what the CLTV value for the HTLC that we forward to the next hop should be.
  - `next_onion` is the fully processed onion that we should be sending to the next hop as part of the outgoing HTLC.
 Processed in this case means that we